How to Grow and Care for Saw Palmetto Palm (Serenoa repens)

 What Is the Difference Between Palm and Palmetto Trees?

-Palms also have larger and heavier fruits, while palmettoes bear smaller berries.
+Palms also produce larger and heavier fruits, whereas palmettoes bear smaller berries.

 Saw Palmetto Palm Pictures